sustainable-rails/sustainable-rails-docker/README.md

 * In `docker-compose.yml`, there are services, which describe the containers you want to run in unision.
 Because a container is a virtualized computer running an image, each service requires an image that will be run.
 All the containers are run on the same network and can see each other.
-* When you *Host* that is *your computer*.
+* When you see the word *Host* that is *your computer*.
 That is where Docker is running.
 I cannot think of a more confusing and unintuitive term  but that is what they went with.

 To make another analogy, `Dockerfile` is like source code to a class.
 An image is the class itself, and a container